My mission as a scholar: Nurture

 on technology and society.

-This year at Whitman, I look forward to supporting the new CS minor
+This year at Whitman, I look forward to continuing to develop the

 My personal interests and pleasures include beadwork,